google/wireit/README.md

 contain bugs, and add bloat to your package.

 Wireit follows the UNIX philosophy: make each program do one thing well, and write programs that work together.
-Wireit tasks are like NPM scripts, just a little smarter because they know what other tasks need to run first, and they only run when they need to.
+Wireit tasks are like NPM scripts, but just a little smarter because they know what other tasks need to run first, and they only run when they need to.